 - The ability to identify cold starts for Lambda functions

-With APM, you can get end-to-end visibility into requests that flow across Lambda functions, hosts, containers, and other infrastructure components—and zero in on errors and slowdowns to see how they impact your end-user experience.
+With APM, you can leverage the extension’s capabilities to get end-to-end visibility into requests that flow across Lambda functions, hosts, containers, and other infrastructure components—and zero in on errors and slowdowns to see how they impact your end-user experience.
 For instance, APM can help you determine if cold starts during peak traffic hours (or other issues that arise during your serverless workflows) are causing users to prematurely leave your website.
 Or, you can use APM to capture traces of background jobs—such as data processing or file indexing—and set up monitors to alert you when requests to downstream resources fail.

 Native tracing with APM builds on the insights you get from our other monitoring features—including the Serverless view and the Service Map—to provide a comprehensive, context-rich picture of the usage and performance of your serverless functions.

 To get started, make sure you’re running the latest version of Datadog’s Lambda extension.
 We recommend using the Datadog CLI because it modifies existing Lambda configurations without requiring a new deployment.
 After installing and configuring your CLI client with the necessary AWS and Datadog credentials, you can then instrument your Lambda function by running the following command: